amitaiturkel/Peptide-Sequence-Structure-Toolkit/Hackaton_prep/Hackaton/README.md

 - CUDA-compatible GPU (recommended for ESM-2 inference)
 - At least 8GB RAM for model loading
 - PDB/mmCIF structure files for training data
-Here's a cleaned-up and corrected version of your troubleshooting and environment setup guide, with consistent formatting and accurate commands for both Windows and Linux users:

 ---